Seoul Metropolitan Subway: Fares and ticketing

-Fare payments in Seoul are mainly handled by T-money and Cash Bee, which can also be used on buses, convenience stores and many other popular retail places.
-Riders must touch in a phone, card or other metro card and enabled device at the entry gates.
+Currently, the fare system is distance-based and accepted payment methods are single-use tickets, transportation cards including T-money and Cash Bee.
+Transportation cards can also be used on buses, taxis, convenience stores and many other popular retail places.
+Riders must tap in with a smartphone (KakaoPay and Samsung Pay/Wallet only), contactless-equipped credit or debit cards or other prepaid metro card at the entry gates.
 Popular methods of payments are using NFC-enabled Android smartphones (topped up or billed to the owner's credit/debit card via the T-money app) or credit or check (debit) cards with built-in RFID technology issued by the bank or card company.

 The current single-use ticket is a credit card-sized plastic card with RFID technology, which can be obtained from automated machines in every subway station.
 A 500 won deposit fee is included in the price, and is refunded when the ticket is returned at any station.
 Multiple use cards are sold in convenience stores and the functionality is included in many credit/debit cards.

-Fares (except for single-use tickets) are currently 1,250 won for a trip up to 10 km (6.2 mi), with 100 won added for each subsequent 5 km (3.1 mi).
+Fares (except for single-use tickets) are currently 1,400 won for a trip up to 10 km (6.2 mi), with 100 won added for each subsequent 5 km (3.1 mi).
 Once 50 km (31.1 mi) has been passed, 100 won will be added every 8 km (5.0 mi).
 Single-use ticket users must pay RFID deposit 500 won plus 100 won surcharge to fare.

 Half-priced children's tickets are available.
 The city government also uses Seoul Citypass as a transportation card.
-Senior citizens and disabled people qualify for free transit and can get a free ticket or enter and exit using side gates rather than turnstiles.
+Senior citizens and disabled people qualify for free transit and can get a free ticket with a valid ID card or enter with a registered transportation card without having the fare deducted.